Tax, Bankruptcy, and Financial Problems – 19.5 hrs. CPE

 After reading Chapter 4, participants will be able to:

 b.
-Determining what constitutes medical savings accounts noting dif-ferences with health savings accounts, and citing the benefits and qualifications of HSAs including their relationship with high deductible health plans; and
+Determining what constitutes medical savings accounts and their differences with health savings accounts, and citing the benefits and qualifications of HSAs including their relationship with high deductible health plans; and

-2. Cite variables that impact the deductibility of §170 charitable contri-butions noting qualified organizations and limitations for these pur-poses, and identify the types of contributions that can be made, their tax treatment, and substantiation requirements.
+2. Cite variables that impact the deductibility of §170 charitable contributions recognizing qualified organizations and limitations for these purposes, and identify the types of contributions that can be made, their tax treatment, and substantiation requirements.

-3. Determine what constitutes a §165 casualty and theft noting the rules for taking a deduction for all or part of each loss.
+3. Determine what constitutes a §165 casualty or theft and the former and current arules for taking a deduction for all or part of each loss.

 After studying the materials in Chapter 4, answer the exam questions 70 to 83.